 A local neighborhood restaurant, Arugula has one goal in mind: fresh flavorful food that makes you feel good.
 Its recently re-designed, art-filled dining room offers a warm and friendly vibe.
 Come for a drink and a small bite, or stay for dinner!

-And, because we know that guests’ dietary needs are important, every menu offers selections that are clearly marked Gluten-free, Vegetarian, Vegan, and Paleo.
+And, because we know that guests’ dietary needs are important, every menu offers selections that are clearly marked Gluten-free, Gluten-free option, Vegetarian and Vegan.